mstksg/inCode/copy/entries/advent-free-group.md

 > all units of exactly one type and fully reacting the result?

-Even though the problem again seems to be written to obscure this fact, we can see that Part 2 is basically describing a *group homomorphism*.
+Even though the problem again seems to be written to obscure this fact, we can see that Part 2 is describing a *group homomorphism*.
 That is, it talks about functions that map $F(26)$ (the free group on the 26 letters of the alphabet) to $F(25)$ (the free group on the letters of the alphabet excluding some cleaned letter).

 Luckily, the free group $F(S)$ comes equipped with a handy function create group homomorphisms "for free":